abrantesfg/PDFChatAssistant/README.md

 ## Using the chatbox

-To interact with the system, run the command line
+To interact with the system, run the command line:

 `python3 main.py`